tarekzaibet/cloud-aws-gcp/aws/aws.md

 - To create a snapshot for amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot.

--- EVS & Instance Store :
+-- EBS & Instance Store :

 - Instance store volumes are sometimes called epehemeral storage.
 - Instance store volumes cannot be stopped.
 If the underlying host fails, you will lose your data.